What can game theory teach us about Repselect? - Honi Soit

 Grassroots and Switch (the shell company for Grassroots) have 10 Councillors.
 Unity (Labor Right, including Horsegirls 4 SRC), together with Ignite (a Conservatorium-based faction which supported Unity’s Matt Carter for President), also hold 10.

-These two groupings have led the opposing coalitions that have emerged.
+These two groupings, as expected have led opposing coalitions.
 Grassroots has Pump (Labor Left), Socialist Alternative and Solidarity; while Unity has Ignite, Wave, Strive (Moderate Liberals) and Colleges for SRC.
-While Grassroots previously failed in trying to bring Unity over, there’s always the eventual possibility of a “supermajority,” an almost-impenetrable coalition made up of most left-wing factions.
+While Grassroots previously failed in trying to bring Unity over, there’s always the eventual possibility of a left-wing “supermajority,” an almost-impenetrable coalition made up of most factions.
 2019 and 2020 both saw supermajorities prevail, locking out the Liberals from key OB positions.

 Ordered roughly from left-wing to right-wing, the 2022 Council is made up of: